zertrin/duplicity-backup/README.md

 This version is a rewriting of the code originally written by [Damon Timm](https://github.com/thornomad), including many patches that have been brought to the original scripts by various forks on Github.
 Thanks to all the contributors!

+More information about this script is available at https://zertrin.org/projects/duplicity-backup/

+The original version of the code is available at https://github.com/theterran/dt-s3-backup

 ## duplicity-backup.sh IS NOT duplicity